brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Base Java Flags
 ======
-These optimized flags, when added to garbage collection flags, will work with any Java 17+ build.
-They are applicable to both servers and clients:
+These optimized flags will work with any Java 17+ build:

 ```-server -XX:+UnlockExperimentalVMOptions -XX:+UnlockDiagnosticVMOptions -XX:+AlwaysPreTouch -XX:+DisableExplicitGC -XX:+UseNUMA -XX:-DontCompileHugeMethods -XX:+UseVectorCmov -XX:+PerfDisableSharedMem -XX:+UseFastUnorderedTimeStamps -XX:+UseCriticalJavaThreadPriority -XX:+OmitStackTraceInFastThrow -XX:ThreadPriorityPolicy=1```

+They work on both servers and clients, but you need to add some garbage collection flags from below!

-Barring some *minor* differences in default flags, all OpenJDK distributions like Eclipse Adoptium, Microsoft, Azul, Amazon Correto and so on perform almost identically, with 2 major exceptions I know of: Oracle's GraalVM, and Intel's Clear Linux OpenJDK.
+All OpenJDK distributions like Eclipse Adoptium, Microsoft, Azul, Amazon Correto and so on perform almost identically, with 2 major exceptions I know of: Oracle's GraalVM, and Intel's Clear Linux OpenJDK.

 Memory Allocation
 ======
 Minimum and maximum (`-xms` and `-xmx`) values should be set to the same value, as explained here: https://dzone.com/articles/benefits-of-setting-initial-and-maximum-memory-siz

-Allocating too much memory can force your operating system to page, or (without adjusting `G1NewSizePercent` to compensate) make garbage collection pauses more severe.
-Allocating too little can slow the game down.
-Less than 8GB is usually sufficient, but experiment with your mod loadout, and give Minecraft only as much as it needs.
+Allocating too much memory can force your operating system to page, make garbage collection pauses more severe, or slow the game down.
+Allocating too little can also slow the game down.
+Less than 8GB is usually sufficient, but experiment with your setup.

 Garbage Collection
 ======

 Garbage Collection tuning is critical for both Minecraft servers and clients, as the "pauses" to stop and collect garbage manifest as stutters on the client and lag on servers.
-To minimize them, you have a few options.

-Java automatically threads garbage collection during runtume, but sometimes (especially with ZGC or Shenandoh) its best to manually set the upper limit of cores it can use with `-XX:ConcGCThreads=[Some Number]`.
-At the moment, I set it to ~`[number of physical cores - 1]`
+Pick one from below:

 ### ZGC